sderev/wslshot/README.md

 ## Windows Configuration

-Before using `wslshot`, it's essential to configure the Windows Snipping Tool to save screenshots automatically.
-It should be the default behavior; if it's not, here's how to enable automatic saving of screenshots in the Windows Snipping Tool:
+Before using `wslshot`, you need to ensure that your screenshots are automatically saved to a folder accessible by your Linux environment.

+### For Windows 11 Users

+The Windows Snipping Tool in Windows 11 supports automatic saving of screenshots (it should be enabled by default):

 1. Open the Snipping Tool.
 1. Click on "Settings...".
 1. Toggle the box that says "Automatically save screenshots".

+### For Windows 10 Users

+The Snipping Tool in Windows 10 doesn't support automatic saving.
+However, you can use the following methods to automatically save screenshots:

+1. **Use `Win + PrtScn`**: It captures the entire screen and saves to `C:\Users\[Your Username]\Pictures\Screenshots`.
+1. **Use `Win + Alt + PrtScn`**: It captures the active window and saves to `C:\Users\[Your Username]\Videos\Captures`.
+    * To unify the save folder, right-click on the `Captures` folder, select **Properties**, and set your desired folder in the **Location** tab.
+1. **Use a third-party tool**.

+You can still use the Snipping Tool, but you'll need to manually save each screenshot after capturing it.

 ## Shared Folder Configuration